markolab/manuscripts-optogenetics-compatible-red-geci/readme.md

 # Notebooks/scripts

+1. Clone this directory onto your computer via github.
+2. Second, install the `calcium_imaging` library by navigating to the cloned directory in your terminal emulator and running `pip install -e .`
-1. First, open `notebooks/` to find jupyterlab notebooks corresponding to a figure panel you would like to reproduce.
+3. Third, open `notebooks/` to find jupyterlab notebooks corresponding to a figure panel you would like to reproduce.
-2. Next, assuming you have downloaded and unzipped all data from Zenodo, you can run all of the notebooks in `notebooks/panels`.
+4. Next, assuming you have downloaded and unzipped all data from Zenodo, you can run all of the notebooks in `notebooks/panels`.

 <br><br><br>